 Have you ever purchased and/or received as a gift a bonsai that did not survive your loving care?
 I unfortunately have.

 I did not know, for example, that all bonsai (with the exception of some tropical bonsai) must reside outside.
 Where exactly outside?
 That depends as sunlight tolerance varies by species.

-I also have learned that more bonsai plants die from poor drainage than from over-watering – which I am pretty sure was the cause of my trees demise.
+Lastly, I also have learned that more bonsai plants die as a result of poor drainage than from over-watering – which I am pretty sure was the cause of my trees demise.